-- o CLW events must be open to all students. - o CLW events must be in alignment with the mission and vision of the university. - CLW events must complete the online event form to be considered for a CLW event at least 2 weeks prior to the event and before the fall/spring semester deadline. - CLW events must meet on campus and reserve appropriate space and facilities for their own event.
+- CLW events must be open to all students. - CLW events must be in alignment with the mission and vision of the university.

+- CLW events must complete the online event form to be considered for a CLW event at least 2 weeks prior to the event and before the fall/spring semester deadline. - CLW events must meet on campus and reserve appropriate space and facilities for their own event.
 Campus ministries will not be responsible or expected to reserve space or facilities. - CLW events must encourage and promote biblical community.
 Biblical passages such as: Acts 2:1-46; 1 Cor.
 12:12-27; Galatians 3:27-29; Ephesians 2:19-22 give a biblical framework for diverse biblical community and fellowship. - CLW events must be sponsored by a department, club, or student led organization.
 Organizations, clubs, groups, and departments may request up to two events per semester within the maximum number of offered events approved by the Campus Ministries Department. - o CLW events must have faculty advisor or staff advisor contact. - CLW events will be approved or declined by the campus ministries office.
 All forms and paperwork must be completed to be considered.
 The office of Campus Ministries will prayerfully, fairly, and meticulously consider each proposal in its decision-making process.
-Approval or denial will be communicated within five full business days of proposal or by the end of the week, unless otherwise noted. - Some CLW events may not have a clear spiritual formation element, but they will have academic elements. - As a Christian University CLW events should either acknowledge academic rigor of the university or promote spiritual formation among students, faculty, and staff.
+Approval or denial will be communicated within five full business days of proposal or by the end of the week, unless otherwise noted.